Confession: This one time, in college, I ate a half jar of Nutella…in one evening…after dinner…on Ritz crackers.

 - In the meantime, heat the chocolate over a double boiler or in the microwave in 30 second increments.
 Set aside.

-- Once the hazelnut butter is creamy and smooth, add the melted chocolate, sea salt and vanilla.
-Blend/puree again until well incorporated.
+- Once the hazelnut butter is creamy and smooth, add the vanilla and salt and blend well.
+Then add melted chocolate a little at a time and blend again until well incorporated.
 Taste and adjust seasonings as needed, adding more salt or vanilla if desired.

-- If your Nutella isn’t sweet enough, add 1-2 Tbsp maple syrup or agave.
+- If your Nutella isn’t sweet enough, add stevia to taste, or 1-2 Tbsp coconut sugar, maple syrup, or agave (amount as original recipe is written).
 NOTE: Just know the more liquid sweetener you add the firmer/stiffer the Nutella will get, so add sparingly.

 - Transfer to a clean jar and store at room temperature for everyday use for 2-3 weeks or more.